 - 1. In this game, the computer goes first.
 On the screen it shows you a scene without a name. - 2.
 You must type in the first letter of the name of what you see.
-For example, if you see the EGG, then type E (E for EGG). - 3.
+For example, if you see the APPLE, then type A for APPLE. - 3.
 If you type the CORRECT letter, the whole word will appear and the scene will move and make sounds. - 4.
 If you type in the WRONG letter, the computer will just BEEP and nothing else will happen until you type in the CORRECT letter; so keep trying. - 5.
 After you have answered correctly, the computer will show you another scene and you must do the same thing again. - 6.
-When you have finished this game, type the "ESC" key to get the Options Screen back; then you can choose another game or play this one again if you want to.
+When you have finished this game, hit the "ESC" key to get the Options Screen back; then you can choose another game or perhaps play this one again.